Is the space complexity of planted clique recovery the same as that of detection?: Introduction

 Just like for detection, simple pre-existing ideas can easily be used to obtain a $O(\log^2 n)$ space algorithm for recovering planted cliques above the information theoretic threshold, thus matching the detection space complexity in this range of parameters.
 We provide more details in Section~\ref{sec:techniques}.
 Also like for detection, we do not expect a $O(\log n)$ space algorithm in this regime because of the $\PCC$ and the relation between space and time complexity.

-If we can design a $O(\log n)$ space algorithm that recovers large planted cliques $k = \Omega(\sqrt{n})$, we will have shown two things: \begin{itemize} \item If the conjectured statistical-computational gap at $k=\Theta(\sqrt{n})$ holds for the time complexity of the planted clique recovery problem, it also holds for space complexity. \item Assuming the above statistical-computational gap holds, the coarse-grained\footnote{By coarse-grained we mean that the time complexity of detection and recovery are within polynomial factors of each other.
+If we can design a $O(\log n)$ space algorithm that recovers large planted cliques $k = \Omega(\sqrt{n})$, we will have shown two things: \begin{itemize} \item If the conjectured statistical-computational gap at $k=\Theta(\sqrt{n})$ holds for the time complexity of the planted clique recovery problem, it also holds for space complexity. \item Assuming the above statistical-computational gap holds, the coarse-grained\footnote{By coarse-grained time complexity we mean that we do not distinguish between different poly$(n)$ running times.
 If we were looking at a more fine-grained picture, a gap does emerge between detection and recovery. \cite{mardia2020finding} showed that for $k=\omega(n^{2/3})$, planted clique detection can be solved in $o(n)$ time.
-However, by results of \cite{racz2019finding} we know that any recovery algorithm must require $\Omega(n)$ time.} computational complexity of planted clique detection and recovery are indeed the same, no matter the notion of complexity we use - time or space. \end{itemize}
+However, by results of \cite{racz2019finding} we know that any recovery algorithm must require $\Omega(n)$ time.
+For space complexity, `coarse-grained' means we do not distinguish between any two $O(\log n)$ space algorithms.
+Observe that even if there is a $O(\log n)$ space algorithm that recovers cliques of size $k=\Omega(\sqrt{n})$, the fine-grained space complexity of detection and recovery could, in principle, be different.
+This would be the case if there exists a $o(\log n)$ space algorithm for detection but not for recovery.} computational complexity of planted clique detection and recovery are indeed the same, no matter the notion of complexity we use - time or space. \end{itemize}

-\begin{enumerate} \item Our first hope for an $O(\log n)$ space recovery algorithm for larger cliques $k=\Omega(\sqrt{n})$ is to see if specific pre-existing algorithms are space efficient.
-However, none of the polynomial time algorithms designed for $\PCR$ above $k = \Omega(\sqrt{n})$ run in small space.
+\begin{enumerate} \item Our first hope for such a logspace recovery algorithm is to see if any pre-existing algorithms are space efficient.
+However, none of the polynomial time algorithms designed for recovery above $k = \Omega(\sqrt{n})$ run in small space.
 They all require at least poly($n$) bits of space, and in Section~\ref{sec:techniques} we discuss, for each of them, why it seems hard to implement them in $O(\log n)$ bits of space.

 Of course, the `degree-counting' polynomial time recovery algorithm for large cliques of size $k=\Omega(\sqrt{n \log n})$ from \cite{kuvcera1995expected} \textit{can} easily be implemented in $O(\log n)$ space.
 This matches the space complexity for detection in this parameter range.
 For such large cliques, a simple threshold separates the degrees of non-clique vertices and clique vertices, so membership can easily be decided from a vertex's degree.
 A space efficient implementation exists because we can easily count the degree of a vertex (which takes $O(\log n)$ bits to store) and iterate over all vertices in logarithmic space, re-using the counter used to store the degree across vertices.
 However, this idea does not work for $\Omega(\sqrt{n}) = k = o(\sqrt{n \log n})$, and it is this parameter range in which most algorithmic work for the planted clique problem has been done in the past two decades.
 If we want to show that the statistical-computational phenomena that hold for time complexity also hold for space complexity, we will need to focus on these parameters.